operasoftware/devopera/blog/_posts/2013-09-19-its-not-the-power-of-the-phone-its-the-network-that-counts.md

 ---
-title: It's not the power of the phone, it's the network that counts
+title: It’s not the power of the phone, it’s the network that counts
 authors:
 - bruce-lawson
+intro: 'The death of the feature phone is widely reported and greatly exaggerated.
+“Although we see a huge market ‘hype’ around smartphones, the fact remains that the India mobile handset market is still dominated by shipments of feature phones.
+On the other hand, smartphone shipments are growing fast” analyst [Faisal Kawoosa said](http://articles.timesofindia.indiatimes.com/2013-04-02/telecom/38216822_1_handset-market-cybermedia-research-smartphone-shipments) in a Times of India article reporting that smartphones comprise just 7% of the overall Indian handset market.'
 tags:
-- Asia
+- asia
-- Nepal
+- nepal
-- India
+- india
-- Bangladesh
+- bangladesh
-- Opera Mini
+- opera-mini
-- Indonesia
+- indonesia
 - android
-- progressive enhancement
-- blog
+- progressive-enhancement
 layout: article
 ---
 <p>The death of the feature phone is widely reported and greatly exaggerated. &quot;Although we see a huge market &#39;hype&#39; around smartphones, the fact remains that the India mobile handset market is still dominated by shipments of feature phones.
 On the other hand, smartphone shipments are growing fast&quot; analyst <a href="http://articles.timesofindia.indiatimes.com/2013-04-02/telecom/38216822_1_handset-market-cybermedia-research-smartphone-shipments">Faisal Kawoosa said</a> in a Times of India article reporting that smartphones comprise just 7% of the overall Indian handset market.</p>